samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 Hard to interpret and draw conclusions.
 Generally, many long sentences appear here.
 Also, in most cases the teacher is below-average confident and one or both students are very unconfident as well (sometimes the correct one, sometimes the incorrect one, and in ~50% cases both).

 ### Overlap of the 2 students' hits/misses
 Surprisingly many mistakes are model-specific!
-Rougly 1/3 of each model's mistakes are made only by that model and the other model gets those right.
+Over 40% of each model's mistakes are made only by that model and the other model gets those right.

 ### Cases where teacher is confident but both students are unconfident
 Most of these are really tricky sentences, mostly acceptable, and mostly predicted correctly but unconfidently by the teacher, with mixed correctness of students.
 Basically, hard cases that the teacher barely handles and the students are either just very unconfident or even incorrect.